1984 Israeli legislative election

 Legislative elections were held in Israel on 23 July 1984 to elect the eleventh Knesset.
 Voter turnout was 78.8%.
 The results saw the Alignment return to being the largest party in the Knesset, a status it had lost in 1977.
-However, the party could not form a government with any of the smaller parties, resulting in a national unity government with Likud, with both party leaders, Shimon Peres and Yitzhak Shamir, holding the post of Prime Minister for two years each.
+However, the party could not form a government with any of the smaller parties, resulting in a grand coalition government with Likud, with both party leaders, Shimon Peres and Yitzhak Shamir, holding the post of Prime Minister for two years each.